ozansz/gls/README.md

     	size filter threshold, e.g. 10M, 100K, etc.
 ```
 > You can also read this section from terminal by using `gls` without parameters.

+## How to Contribute

+You are very welcome to contribute to `gls`!
+Here are a few steps to guide you how to start contributing:

+1. Check [the open issues tab](https://github.com/ozansz/gls/issues) to see if there are any issue you may be interested in fixing.
+You can also list the [issues with only the good-first-issue tag](https://github.com/ozansz/gls/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

+2. Check the [contributing guide](CONTRIBUTING.md) for more explanation on setting up the development environment, opening the PR, etc.